Klintsy: Administrative and municipal status

 Within the framework of administrative divisions, Klintsy serves as the administrative center of Klintsovsky District, even though it is not a part of it.
 As an administrative division, it is, together with two rural localities, incorporated separately as Klintsovsky Urban Administrative Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, Klintsovsky Urban Administrative Okrug is incorporated as Klintsy Urban Okrug.

 History

 Klintsy Sloboda was founded in 1707 by peasants-Old Believers, and is named after the last names of the first settlers (Klinets) in the plural.
+It was initially part of the Starodub Regiment in the Cossack Hetmanate.

 In 1782 Klintsy was founded in a part of Surazh district.
 There were companies printing predominantly Old Believers liturgical books.
-The development of the printing industry contributed to higher literacy Klintsov population.
+The development of the printing industry contributed to higher literacy of the town's population.

 In 1782–1796 was Klintsy part of the Novgorod-Seversky governorship, and in 1796–1802 part of the Little Russia province.
 On February 27, 1802 posad Klintsy became part of Chernigov province, Surazh district.

 Since the 1830s textile industries were developed which gradually became the most important industry of the city.
 By the end of the 19th century there was concentrated more than 90% of the textile industry of Chernigov.
 The city became known as the "Manchester of Chernigov province".